 As a Florida resident, you have basic rights which employers must comply with, as an employee you’re protected against any discrimination or wrongful termination in the workplace.
-There are some traits which every employee shouldn’t be discriminated because of them, this include, gender, age, religion, disability and many more traits that are related to this.
+There are some traits which every employee shouldn’t be discriminated against and includes; gender, age, religion, and disability.

-If any employers try to discriminate you because of such traits there is the need to take the proper action against such employers.
+If any employers try to discriminate against you because of these traits take the proper action against such employers.
 As a rule of thumb, you should always seek advice before taking any step when dealing with employers because of wrongful deeds.
 If an employer provides any employment benefits because of such traits he has violated state and federal laws and an employee can take legal action against such employers.

 There are a lot of people that are victims of sexual harassment and they don’t know exactly what to do, they don’t even understand whether they’ve been sexually harassed or not.
 Sexual harassment is a form of sex discrimination and it involves any unwelcomed sexual behaviors such as touching or unwelcomed sexual advancement, the harasser can be of the same gender or of a different gender.

 As a Florida resident, you’re protected from any form of sexual harassment and if you notice that you should take the necessary steps in order to prevent yourself from being a victim.
-As an employee you shouldn’t neglect sexual harassment behaviors because you believe you might lose your job or certain job benefits like promotions, you’re protected and the employer doesn’t have the right to terminate your job because you reported his actions to the proper authority.
+As an employee, you shouldn’t ignore sexual harassment behaviors because you believe you might lose your job or certain job benefits like promotions.
+You are protected and the employer doesn’t have the right to terminate your job because you reported his actions to the proper authority.

-Most companies and employers already have their own professional team of lawyers, when you have been discriminated in the workplace the first thing you want to do is to talk to a professional attorney that can help you with any problem you might have, only a good attorney knows how to deal with such problems, it’s not easy to win your case alone because you don’t know the right steps.
+Most companies and employers already have their own professional team of lawyers.
+When you have been discriminated against in the workplace the first thing you want to do is to talk to a professional attorney that can help you with any problem you might have, only a good attorney knows how to deal with such problems, it’s not easy to win your case alone because you don’t know the right steps.

-If you believe your rights have been violated at the workplace, don’t wait anymore for things to get worse, contact us at Massey & Duffy for a free consultation, we are available to answer any question you might have.
+If you believe your rights have been violated at the workplace, don’t wait for things to continue and get worse, contact us at Massey & Duffy for a free consultation, we are available to answer questions you might have.